-Norcross Graduate School invites applications from students whose academic preparation and career interest suggest capability for success.
-Master’s applicants must hold a bachelor’s degree with a strong academic record.
-Doctoral students must hold a master’s degree with a strong academic record.
-Faculty and/or professional reference reports, as well as the applicant’s essay of interest and resume, are considered.
+The Graduate Admissions office invites applications from students whose academic preparation and career interest suggest capability for success in pursuit of a graduate degree.
 Before beginning the application process, please carefully read the description of the program and its requirements.
 All programs do not consider applicants for admission for each term and all programs have different admissions requirements.
-See the Graduate Programs section for admission terms and application materials.
-The Norcross Graduate School makes all offers of admission.
+See the Graduate Programs section for admission terms, required documents and pre-requisite information.

-We hope you have decided that High Point University offers the education and the learning environment you are seeking.
-We look forward to receiving your application.
+We hope that you will find that High Point University offers the educational experience and the learning environment you are seeking and that we can help you reach your career and life goals.
+We look forward to working with you throughout the admission process.
 Use the online application today.